Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Introduction

-For the case of Sobolev spaces of potential type $L^p_s(\G)$ we will consider two different kinds of characterizations: \begin{itemize} \item[(i)] By Littlewood-Paley-Stein square functions (also call in the literature $g$--functions) associated with the (heat) semigroup generated by $\mathcal{R}$. \item[(ii)] By certain functional involving first and second order differences introduced (in the Euclidean context) by R. Strichartz in \cite{Strichartz}. \end{itemize}
+In this work, we mainly focus on extending classical results on Sobolev spaces of potential type to the context of graded Lie groups.
+By analyzing \textit{mean value inequalities} for these groups, we study two different kinds of characterizations: \begin{itemize} \item[(i)] By Littlewood-Paley-Stein square functions (also called in the literature $g$--functions) associated with the (heat) semigroup generated by $\mathcal{R}$. \item[(ii)] By certain functional involving first and second order differences introduced (in the Euclidean context) by R. Strichartz in \cite{Strichartz}. \end{itemize}

-Regarding (i), characterization of functional spaces by means of square functions are a well known tool in Harmonic Analysis.
+Regarding (i), the characterization of functional spaces by means of square functions is a well known tool in Harmonic Analysis.
 For any $\alpha \in \C$ with $\Re(\alpha)>0$, we consider the Littlewood-Paley-Stein $g$--function of order $\alpha$,

 where $T_t$ is the (heat) semigroup generated by $\mathcal{R}$, as defined by S. Meda in \cite{Meda}.
 See also \cite{Cowling}.
 We will prove the following basic characterization of the Lebesgue spaces $L^p(\G)$ in terms of $g_\alpha$: \begin{theorem} Let $\G$ be a graded group.
 For any complex number $\alpha$ with $\Re(\alpha)>0$ and $1<p<\infty$ we have that